Skip to main content

 Alan Dershowitz, Harvard law professor emeritus, sharply criticized Canada and Prime Minister Mark Carney’s government as “our enemy now” during a pro-Israel gathering in Manhattan this week.

-Speaking at the second annual Rage Against Hate conference at the Museum of Jewish Heritage, Dershowitz said Canada “earned his scorn” for recognizing what he called “a nonexistent entity,” referring to Palestine, and for “not doing enough to combat antisemitism.”
+In a speech given at the Rage Against Hate conference at the Museum of Jewish Heritage, Dershowitz hit Canada hard for recognizing what he called “a nonexistent entity,” referring to Palestine, and for “not doing enough to combat antisemitism.”

 He also faulted Carney for saying earlier this month that Canada would honor an ICC warrant for Netanyahu and arrest him if he entered the country.